chitoperalta/rubberize/docs/getting_started.md

 #
 # - Markdown can be used to add **bold**, *italic*, <del>deleted</del> text, etc.
 # - Use carets for ^smaller text^
-# - Use double backslackes to \\ break a text into lines.
+# - Use double backslashes to \\ break a text into lines.
 # - Use double braces {{ 6 + (4 * 2**3 -10) / 2 }} to Rubberize code within comments
 ```